Bidireac/othello/README.md

 # Othello
-> A partial remake of the othello board game.
+> A partial remake of the Othello board game.

 ## Table of Contents
 * [General info](#general-info)